ARMmbed/mbed-os/TESTS/network/emac/README.md

 ```

-Here is an example trace about a message that has been send to broadcast address `ff:ff:ff:ff:ff:ff` and is not answered by echo server:
+This example trace is about a message sent to broadcast address `ff:ff:ff:ff:ff:ff` that an echo server does not answer:

 ```